 Pregnancy Yoga Teacher Training

-Recently we have started a Pregnancy Yoga Teacher Training course certified by yoga alliance UK.
+Last year we started a Pregnancy Yoga Teacher Training course certified by Yoga Alliance UK.
 This course is based on ICYER international yoga teacher training course and all the research done by our yoga teacher at Ananda Ashram as well as our personal experience.
 The next course will be held in September.
-Please contact us or click here for more information- Pregnancy Yoga Teacher Training, west Wales, UK
+Please contact us or click here for more information- Pregnancy Yoga Teacher Training, West Wales, UK

 500hrs Yoga Teacher Training

 We are now also providing CPD workshops as is compulsory for all yoga alliance, UK registered yoga teachers.
 We are holding two CPD workshops each month.
 Please contact us for more information, dates and subjects of upcoming months CPD workshops.

-We hold one yoga weekend each month.
-All our yoga weekends include a long hatha-yoga session, pranayama and relaxation, and an evening satsanga- a discussion on various aspects of yoga in daily life with all veg or vegan meals.
-Click here for more details on yoga weekends at yoga satsanga ashram.
+We hold regular Yoga Retreat weekend, including a long hatha-yoga session, pranayama and relaxation, and an evening satsanga- a discussion on various aspects of yoga in daily life with all vegetarian or vegan meals.
+Click here for more details on yoga retreats.

 Yoga is a way of life